microsoft/PowerApps-TestEngine/README.md

 The syntax of Power Fx can differ based on your system's language settings.
 Use the `locale` property in the `testSettings` section of the test plan file to specify the locale in which your Power Fx is written.
 (See `locale` in [test settings](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/testSettings.md)).
 This is useful if you are working across regions that use different decimal or thousands separators.
 For example, `,` instead of `.` for decimals and `;` instead of `,`.

-Additional test plan samples have been provided to demonstrate.
-These samples also have the `locale` property specified:
+See the following samples that have the `locale` property specified as examples of its usage:

 1. `;` instead of `,` for separator - [testPlanForRegionUsePeriodAsDecimalSeparator.fx.yaml](samples/basicgallery/testPlanForRegionUsePeriodAsDecimalSeparator.fx.yaml)
 2. `,` instead of `.` for separator - [testPlanWithCommaForDecimal.fx.yaml.fx.yaml](samples/calculator/testPlanWithCommaForDecimal.fx.yaml)